kichithewolf/pokemonautomation.github.io/docs/Programs/PokemonLZA/CafeBuyer.md

 This program can handle the day/night change.

-If using this program to raise friendship (+30 each time), please note that each purchase will only affect your active Pokemon.
+For raising friendship, use [Friendship Farmer](FriendshipFarmer.md) instead.
+However, if using this program to raise friendship (+30 each time), please note that each purchase will only affect your active Pokemon.
 If using to evolve Eevee, make sure to change the day/night cycle afterwards, as the evolution prompt will not appear until the next change.

 ## Options